Framework-R-D/phlex-design/doc/appendices/definitions.rst

         In *art* there was no direct representation of families.
         However, the sequence of *Events* processed by a given job is an example of a family of data cells.
         In a single *art* module, the sequence of event data products looked up by the module across all events is an example of a family of data products.

-    Integration test
-        A test that verifies the behavior of multiple system components working in concert.

     Metadata
         Data that is ancillary to physics data.